-Going back to school brings excitement as well as anxiety for most children and even more so if they have various sensory needs.
-The following tips apply to all children and can help you and your children ease back into school
+Back to school brings excitement as well as anxiety for most children, and even more so if they have various sensory needs or sensitivity.
+The following back-to-school tips apply to all children and can help you and your children ease back into school.

-If your child fits into one of these groups, coping skills are even more important: ADD/ADHD, HSP (highly sensitive kids) and kids with SPD, sa href=”/blog/help-for-spd-sensory-processing-disorder/” target=”_blank”>sensory processing disorders, these 5 tips apply to ALL these groups and may be of help to all kids.
+If your child fits into one of these groups, coping skills and back-to-school tips are even more important: ADD/ADHD, HSP (highly sensitive kids) and kids with SPD, sensory processing disorders.
+These 5 tips apply to ALL these groups and may be of help to all kids.

 Tip #1 – Visit the School and Meet with the Teacher

 If your child has been to an Occupational Therapist, you might bring in suggestions from the therapist that would help the teacher help your child if they are having a hard time.
-Or maybe your child needs to be near the teacher at the front of the room in order to pay attention.
+Or maybe your child needs to be near the teacher at the front of the room to pay attention more easily.